2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 ## Significance

+The spirit is what separates man from animal.
+In a sense, the spirit is the reality of man.

-To not use the spirit to contact God is akin to using the entirely wrong organ to accompish certain things (e.g. eating with one's ear).
-We cannot contact God through our body or our soul.
+To not use the spirit to contact God is akin to using the entirely wrong organ to accomplish certain things (e.g. eating with one's ear).
+One cannot contact God through their body or their soul.
 Even diligently studying the Bible, or being extremely in love with the Lord in one's emotions will serve no benefit without the exercise of the spirit.
-This is because when we are saved, our spirit is joined to the Lord in one spirit (1 Cor.
+This is because when one is saved, their spirit is joined to the Lord in one spirit (1 Cor.
 6:17).
-So in order for this Spirit to do anything, we must turn to and use our spirit.
+So in order for this Spirit to do anything, one must turn to their spirit.

 ## Biblical Basis